bornsound/ryo/external/fmt/CONTRIBUTING.rst

 exceptions:

 * Exceptions are permitted
-* snake_case should be used instead of UpperCamelCase for function and type names
+* snake_case should be used instead of UpperCamelCase for function names

 Thanks for contributing!